evansbenj/SulaRAD/9_phylogeny.md

 $count=0;
 ```

+# Making a phylogeny for the whole genome

 Here is a cooler script that converts the same tab delimited file to an interleaved nexus file with the entire dataset in it (21_tab_to_interleave_nexus.pl):

 ```